febachman/Push-Swap/README.md

 * **Controled Entropy (A->B)**: in this phase, it is not imporant if a chunk of n numbers is perfectly sorted inside Stack B, it is only relevant that those numbers are isolated from the rest of the database
 	* *lower window segment:* If an item fits the lower half of the sliding boundary, it is pushed to Stack B and immediately rotated (`ft_rb`)
 	* *upper window segment:* If an item fits the upper half of the boundary, it is simply pushed (`ft_pb`)
 	* *the hourglass/butterfly effect mechanics* -> This structural distribution forces smaller values to the bottom of Stack B and larger values to the top, forming an organized **hourglass shape**.
-This controlled distribution guarantees that returning items to Stack A later remains extremely cheap. when pushing from Stack A to Stack B, the algorithm calculates a sliding window size driven by a custom mathematical scaling formula:
+This controlled distribution guarantees that returning items to Stack A later remains extremely cheap. when pushing from Stack A to Stack B, the algorithm calculates a sliding window size driven by a custom mathematical scaling formula

-$$\text{chunk\_size} = \sqrt{n} \times 1.5 + (n \times 0.01)$$
 * **Soft Landing (B->A)**: due to controlled entropy part, Stack B is now a structured pile.
 When looking for the max element to push back to Stack A, the max element will almost always be very close to either the top or the bottom of Stack B. Instead of searching through n elements, the search space for the next largest element is reduced because the chunks act as a filter to bring the max element to the top of Stack B. To calculate the shortest path:
 	* if it's closer to the top: rb
 	* if it's closer to the bottom: rrb